mstscmsn/AI-Translate-Assistant/README.md

 - API keys are not written to page DOM, injected translation nodes, or extension logs.
 - Translation requests are sent only to the API base URL configured by the user.
 - The API base URL must use HTTPS.

-### Contributing

-Issues and pull requests are welcome.
-For changes that affect browser APIs, please test at least one Chrome browser and one non-Chrome Chromium browser when possible.

 ### License